wesbarnett/libgmxfort/README.md

 file).
 Then you will read in the entire trajectory file at once, or you can read it in in chunks.
 Then you should close the trajectory file when done.

-The simplest way to use this library is to construct a `Trajectory` object, open an xtc file, read in all the data at once, and then close it:
+The simplest way to use this library is to construct a `Trajectory` object and then use the `read()` method:

 ```fortran
     use gmxfort_trajectory